 How To Find Your Target Audience

-Would you take the time to learn more about your audience if I told you that the more you get to know your target audience, the higher your chance will be to land a sale?
+Would you take the time to learn more about your audience if I told you that the more you learn about your target audience, the higher your chance will be to land a sale?

-Would selling one or two more pieces of artwork a week be worth the extra hour you spent researching and studying your collectors?
+Would selling one or two more pieces of artwork a week be worth the extra hour you spent researching and studying your future art collectors?

 Defining your target audience will save you endless hours marketing to people who are not interested in your artistic style.